- Travel in France

 to vist Italy and see the great sites of the ancient classical world.

 One of the easiest ways for travellers to get to

 "Grand Tour", as it was called, was to cross France to Marseilles, then

+take a boat along the coast.
 Among the stopping places on this sea

 journey was the small port of Nice; the coast here had an exceptionally

 mild climate, and it was not long before some English visitors took to

-idea of wintering in this idyllic spot between the Alps and the
+the idea of wintering in this idyllic spot between the Alps and the

 Mediterranean.
 In an age when modern central heating had not been